ellysh/video-game-bots/ClickerBots/output-device-capture.md

 | `0` | Y coordinate of the right-bottom SnapShot area's corner.
 The whole screen is copied in case all coordinates are zeroed. |
 | `0` or `1` | Last parameter is a number of the SnapShot slot.
 The maximum slot number is 1023. |

+This function does not have any return value.

-Next `FFLocalizeChanges` function takes three parameters:
+The `FFLocalizeChanges` function, which compares two SnapShots, takes three parameters:

 | Parameter | Description |
 | -- | -- |